N-Endy/alx-low_level_programming/README.md

-# Low Level Programming; C Language
+# More Functions And Nested Loops

-This repo shows first intorduction to the C programming Language.
-It shows some basic C projects to show knowledge of some basic concepts in the C Language
+This project shows more examples on knowledge of functions and nested loop in the C Language.